pckts/Network-SustainedTracert/README.md

 # RTETRACE
 Simple powershell script and exe for running sustained tracerts on multiple hosts.
-I made this for a very specific scenario.
+I made this for a very specific scenario in 5 minutes, so you may look at this and think it's useless and sloppy, and you'd be right.